Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

       //JavaScript goes here
       str = "This is my first message";
       console.log(str);  // This will show up in the browser's JavaScript console. alert(str);        // This will show a popup message in the browser.
-Use sparingly!
+Irritating, use sparingly !
     </script>
   </head>
 <body>
-  This is totally plain raw text, the browser will show it in a default font/colour/size.
+  This is totally plain raw text, the browser will show it in some default font/colour/size, maybe Times/black/12.
 </body>
 </html>
 ```